Here’s why you might pay more at the gas pump this spring because of Russia’s attack on Ukraine

-CHICAGO - Russia’s invasion of Ukraine means Chicago-area drivers could pay more at the gas pump this spring.
+Russia’s invasion of Ukraine means U.S. drivers could pay more at the gas pump this spring.

 “I don’t think we’re necessarily looking at the fuel apocalypse,” said Tom Kloza, global head of energy analysis with the Oil Price Information Service.
 “But we’re in for a few months of higher prices.”